qbmizsj/CQformer/README.md

 - `--optim`: Type of optimizer (default: sgd).
 - `--result_path`: Path to save results.
 - `--seed`: Random seed (default: 44).

+### Encoder selection
+We provide standared U-Net-like encoder for training.
+Also, some hierarchical encoders (like TransUNet head) could also be employed

+### Explanatory experiment
+We will organize the ERF calculation and our toy model using circle for illustration

 ## Questions